 The 10 Best Kids Building Sets

 This wiki has been updated 34 times since it was first published in September of 2015.
 No matter how many technologically advanced electronic toys come out, it seems kids always enjoy building sets.
 Each of the selections featured here is great for boosting hand-eye coordination, critical thinking, problem solving, and STEM skills.
 Since these kits often contain small parts and magnets, be sure to follow the manufacturer’s age guidelines, and supervise children for a safe playtime.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes